JhonnyJason/navhandler-sources/ressources/README.md

 We have one reserved modifier state.

 ### `none`
 The `none` modifier is the default modifier when there are no modifiers active.
-This <s>cannot</s> shall not be used for any other purposes.
+This <s>cannot</s> shallnot be used for any other purposes.

 # navState

-The navState is the main component and is passed to the update and onLoad Functions you provide.
+The navState is the main information structure here and is passed to your `update` and `onLoad` functions.

 This is an example structure:
 ```